exercism/julia/exercises/concept/tracking-turntable/.docs/introduction.md

 true
 ```

-The approximate equality above is because the functions `cis` and `cispi` can give nicer numerical outputs, with `cispi` in particular when dealing with arguments that are arbitrary factors of π.
+The approximate equality above is because the functions `cis` and `cispi` can give nicer numerical outputs, with `cispi` in particular when dealing with arguments that are arbitrary factors of π (e.g. radians!).

 ```julia-repl
 julia> cis(π)